 Accessibility for Persons with Disabilities, Statement of Commitment

-The stated purpose of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) is:
+The purpose of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) is:

 To achieve accessibility for Ontarians with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises on or before January 1, 2025.

-The College of Dental Hygienists of Ontario (CDHO) is committed to diversity, inclusion and accessibility for Persons with Disabilities and strives to be an organization which respects the dignity and independence of individuals with disabilities.
+The College of Dental Hygienists of Ontario (CDHO) is committed to diversity, inclusion and accessibility, and strives to respect the dignity and independence of individuals with disabilities.

-- In the event that another individual is allergic to animals, alternative arrangements will be negotiated.
+- If another individual is allergic to animals, we will negotiate alternative arrangements.

-- Individuals with disabilities may visit CDHO offices accompanied by a support person; the access to that support person is available at all times.
+- Individuals with disabilities may visit CDHO offices accompanied by a support person, and have access to them at all times.

 Notice of Disruption:

-CDHO will provide the public with notice in the event of a disruption in the facilities or services used by people with disabilities.
-This notice will include information about the reason for the disruption, and its anticipated duration.
+CDHO will notify the public in the event of a disruption in the facilities or services used by people with disabilities.
+This notice will include the reason for the disruption and its anticipated duration.
 When available, we will provide alternative solutions to access our services.
 In the case of an emergency disruption, we may not be able to give advance notice.